 It has been truly a magnificent gift to be able to spend an intensive week with a group of strangers, talking about venturing into the unknown, into the future of (feminist) philosophy, and who, during the final session, dare to share their feelings of loneliness and inadequacy.
 In life.
 But mostly in their philosophical being.
 A loneliness that is both personal and professional.
 And I wonder how that shared attitude of fundamental openness creates a space of belonging.
+The art of belonging is delicate and tremendously precious!
 Continue reading “The Art of Belonging – reflection on the NSU summer school”

 I have extremely mixed feelings about my time in the US.
 Even though I spent some weeks in China shortly before going to the US, I had no idea what kind of shock I would encounter.
 A shock culturally, physically and emotionally.

 What happened in 1965?
 After that date, the word ‘fact’ has decreasingly been used in books.
 But how come?
 Did the ‘post-truth’ world start not with social media, but maybe with the rise of relativism and existentialism?

 Philosophers deal with words, often in etymological sense, in that they try to understand the meaning of a concept by looking at the history of a word, how it was used, what roots it has.
 But there is another way in which words are interesting, also for a philosopher: quantitatively.
 Continue reading “Words&Statistics – "Fact" and post-truths”